CaptainCrowbar/crow/docs/regex.md

 Notes on specific flags:

 * The `ascii` flag causes backslash character classes (`\[BbDdRSsWw]`), and some Posix character classes, to match only ASCII characters instead of matching Unicode properties.
 This has no effect when combined with the `byte` flag, since only ASCII characters are matched in byte mode anyway.
-* The `global` flag causes all matches to be replaced in `Regex::replace()` and `Regex::transform::operator()`.
+* The `global` flag causes all matches to be replaced in `replace()` and `transform::operator()`, instead of only the first match.
 It has no effect in any other context.

-### Member types

 ```c++
 class Regex::error;